dhchain/dhc/README.md

 Installation instructions for full version:

-1. Install Java version 8 or 9
+1. Install Java version 8 or 9: <a href="https://www.java.com/en/download/manual.jsp" target="_blank" >Download Java</a>.
-2. Download installer from this <a href="https://drive.google.com/file/d/1QeGQoQCzm0wR4zcNhhS3duOIlLR6Kphh/view?usp=sharing" target="_blank" download="dhc-installer">Download</a> link.
+2. Download full DHC installer:  <a href="https://drive.google.com/file/d/1QeGQoQCzm0wR4zcNhhS3duOIlLR6Kphh/view?usp=sharing" target="_blank" download="dhc-installer">DHC Download</a>.
 3. Follow installer instructions and install in a directory where you have full access.
 4. If you already have key.csv file with existing keys you can just copy it to keys folder, otherwise it will create new key.
 5. Start it by running dhc.sh or dhc.bat depending on your operating system.
 For graphical version run dhcgui.sh or dhcgui.bat